maxvonbuelow/mailserver/debian.md

 GRANT USAGE ON SCHEMA public TO mail_dkim;
 GRANT SELECT (dkim_id, author) ON dkim_signing TO mail_dkim;
 GRANT SELECT (id, domain_name, selector, private_key) ON dkim TO mail_dkim;

+-- ONLY IF YOU WANT ROUNDCUBE
+-- GRANT SELECT, INSERT, UPDATE, DELETE ON userpref TO mail_roundcube;
+-- GRANT SELECT (email), UPDATE (password) ON users TO mail_roundcube;
 ```

 ### MariaDB